psalv/CommitProductivityTimer/README.md

 # Commit Productivity Timer
-Simple way to help you commit frequently, allowing better tracking of progress.
+A simple way to help you commit frequently, allowing better tracking of progress.

+Uses the meSpeak.js to give auditory cues with respect to progress.